nipun-dezoysa/Interactive-rating-compnent/README.md

-# Interactive-rating-compnent
- Interactive rating component Frontend Mentor Challenge
+Interactive rating component challenge without using any framework.